valentinaantonov58885/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

 This quote reminds us that while optimizing code for performance can be important, it's often more effective to focus on writing clear and maintainable code first.
 It's easy to get bogged down in trying to optimize code too early in the development process, which can lead to unnecessary complexity and bugs.
 Instead, it's better to write code that works correctly and is easy to understand, and then optimize only if necessary.

+# 2023-12-03
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving higher priority to tasks that are critical to your project' s success, you can ensure that you will complete them on time.

+Second, always plan your day or week ahead of time, so you know what you need to accomplish and when you have to complete it.
+Using a planning tool, such as a calendar or task list, can help keep you organized and on track.
+You should also allocate enough time for each task, as well as some buffer time in case something goes wrong or takes longer than expected.
+ .
+Finally, maintain good communication with your team members and stakeholders.
+Make sure you understand their needs and expectations,and provide regular updates on your progress.This will ensurethat you are working towards the same goals and can collaborate effectively.